paulloy/msp4-brazen-mma/README.md

 [View User Story Testing](TESTING.md#user-stories)

 ### UX Design Process

-### Strategy
+Strategy

-For this project the focus is on developing a MVP (Minimum Viable Product).
+For this project the focus is on developing an MVP (Minimum Viable Product).
 After users interact with the project and feedback is received a new plan can be developed for implementing additional features to the project.
 My plan is to develop an e-commerce website that retails martial arts equipment.
 I decided for my MVP that my products would consist of apparel for Brazilian Jiu Jitsu, Muay Thai, and Mixed Martial Arts with more products